 Life as a naval officer was precarious and fraught with danger.
 Mary was made, early in her marriage, a ,"shore wife."
 She was thrown together with her new relations who she hardly knew, to live in a house in Castle Square Southampton while her husband was away at sea aboard HMS Canopus.Mary must have become Francis’s financial and business proxy?
 Was she the one in charge?
 We are told that Jane did not particularly like her sister in law.
 In all the letters from Southampton that Jane wrote to Cassandra, Mary is not often mentioned.
 You get the impression from Jane’s letters that her sister, her mother, her friend Martha Lloyd , who was also living with them and Jane did their own thing.
 Mary must have been in charge of paying the rent, ordering the food and keeping her husbands interests going.There appears to be a joint decision about getting rid of their gardener at one point.
 Maybe Jane and Cassandra felt as though they couldn’t say much and had to keep their mouths shut.

 The situation of Mrs Harville is interesting.
 Some wives usually of high ranking officers could go to sea with their husbands such as Mrs Croft decided to do but most wanted to stay at home.
 They became proxies for their husbands.
 They paid the bills, looked after the money, made investments, educated their children, bought property and did all the work and took on all the responsibilities their husbands would have had.
 When husbands came home for any length of time there must have been a distance between partners and their children especially if they had been away for years.
 There must have been resentment if a wife had been a capable, successful manager of everything and then suddenly been reduced to merely, the wife, the mother with all duties taken away from her again.
 The shore wives were only doing what was expected and required of them by their husbands, the admiralty, and society.
-However, in taking on these responsibilities, they proved that women were capable of managing money, purchasing property, rearing and educating children, working the patronage system, being political activists, dealing with bureaucracy, and networking.
+However, in taking on these responsibilities, they proved that women were very capable.
 To a modern perspective, this amount of independence and responsibility seems like it would have been welcome.
 However, their letters suggest that to many of these naval wives, this responsibility was instead a burden.
 Nevertheless the majority of the shore wives were quite successful, financially and politically.
+There is evidence from the letters sent between naval officers and their wives there was a great amount of trust and pressure put upon these women.

 Women and the Royal Navy in the 18th century.